XinHeCS/shanghaiTechTSmatching/README.md

 > Students or teachers can send messages to each other

-* for some other functions you want to add in ...
+* For some other functions you want to add in ...

-> Watch and launch an issue and let us know
+> Star our projects and launch an issue to let us know

 ## Developer